-For the second half of the day we went back to the time of dinosaurs then fast forwarded to the days of early Christians, then back to Roman times, and finished by spending the night in a medieval castle.
+Today we went back to the time of dinosaurs then fast forwarded to the days of early Christians, then back to Roman times, and finished by spending the night in a medieval castle.

 The necropolis we were searching for was called Cuyocabras in our book (Backroads of Spain) and we got a bit lost trying to trace the route from the town of Quintanar de la Sierra.
-We carried on until we had definitely gone too far and on the way back I saw a sign for some dinosaur footprints.
+We carried on until we had definitely gone too far, and on the way back I saw a sign for some dinosaur footprints.

-The dinosaur footprints meandering across the stones.
+A shot of the dinosaur footprints meandering across the stones.
 I could see them but Al commented that both the scientists and I “had a great imagination…”